FilipKubaszak/FilipKubaszak/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-Hello, My name is Filip Kubaszak, my friends call me Pip.
-I'm an aspiring CAD Technician with experience in Autocad, Solidworks and Fusion 360.
-I've been working with Solidworks for the past year creating assemblies and technical drawings, I've also been using KiCad to create PCBs for manufacturing.

-My experience is hardware related but I'm very interested in learning to program especially in Python or lua, the languages seem simple yet very versitle.
-Python has native support within KiCad and can be used to script in features which would be otherwise diffcult to do manually.
-I would like to collobarte on some open source projects to develop my skills so if you think your project might interest me feel free to contact me.
+Established in 2025 in Krakow, Poland.
+Offering Mechanical and Electrical engineering services.

+My name is Filip Kubaszak, I have been working the design industry for 6+ years.
+I decided I wanted to be a part of more then just one project, more than just one company so I made my own were I can offer my services world wide and work for a diverse set of clients.

+I've worked at CERN the large hadron collider as a Power Electrical engineer designing switchboards, sizing cables and developing protection schemes.
+I worked on some lighting studies while there also for the tunnels and buildings above ground.
+This was a fantastic opportunity and I learned a great deal from my fellow senior engineers.
+More recently I have contracted for Vikoma International Ltd designing and dveloping a new remotely piloted skimmer adn different brush/disc modules allowing it to collect a varity of oils.
+This was a really interesting project to be involved in as the scope of the project was to develope this skimmer for a very difficult to collect oil known as VLSFO.
+I have also designed electro hydraulic power packs and hydraulic shematics for Vikoma.

+Before both these positions I worked at Vectawave Technology Ltd. updating and desiging microwave & rf amplifier assemblies, encolosures and PCB's.
+I worked with Soldiworks, AutoCAD and KICAD and I even made prototype PCB's in the in house wetlab.
+I also have experience with Autodesk Inventor, Catia, EPLAN electric P8, Power Excel and Dialux.

+Whatever the project I'm sure I can be the solution you are looking for.
+I can treat both your electrical and mechanical needs and deliver a production ready product in your preferred format of choice.

-This site runs best in Chrome, it's easier to have the files embbed and show correctly.
+This site runs best in Chrome, it's easier to have the files embedded and show correctly.
 If you have any issues drop me an email and I'll see if I can help out.